WSullivan98/Capstone1_Exploring_ways_to_reduce_CO_Pregnancy_Mortality_rate/README.md

 </div>
 <br>

-Colorado is considered a leader of change on this topic as it institued "Maternal Mortality Review Committee' in 1993 and for over forty has had a special medicaid funding program called "Special Connections" which provide up to 12 months of residential substance abuse treatment for expecting and recent mothers.

 Colorado University Anschutz Medical Campus study that encompassed 94 pregnancy-associated deaths from 2008-2016 show 30% (29 out of 94) of pregnancy associated deaths were due to overdose and suicide.
 In this study the suicides by drug overdose was categorized as in the suicide category which is why its highlighted along with drug overdose in the chart below.